w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/slides.md

 A look behind the curtain

+# Sharding data

 One of the strengths of NoSQL systems is their _scale-out capability_

-* _ _Aggregate data modeling_ _: _ well suited for being distributed within a cluster
+* _Aggregate data modeling_: well suited for being distributed within a cluster
-* NoSQL systems can be used in a _single server environment _ too
+* NoSQL systems can be used in a _single server environment_ too
   * Graph databases do not scale as well as the others

 Two aspects must be considered when deploying on a cluster

 * **Sharding**: _distributing the data across different nodes_
 * **Replication**: _creating copies of the data on several nodes_

----

-As data volumes increase, it becomes more difficult and expensive to scale up—buy a bigger server to run the database on.
-A more appealing option is to scale out—run the database on a cluster of servers.
-Aggregate orientation fits well with scaling out because the aggregate is a natural unit to use for distribution.

-Quando ha senso l’approccio single-server?
-Mole di dati non è enorme
-Si vogliono sfruttare le caratteristiche dei database NoSQL (e.g., schemaless, modello dati) Un sistema distribuito è inevitabilmente più complesso; non è detto che ne valga sempre la pena

 # Sharding